|

 present.
 Every player on all four teams I worked with shared a desire to be the

-best in their sport and at their position.
-Being good was not good enough.
+best in their sport and in their position.
+Being right was not good enough.
 The

-reality is that many athletes and coaches simply go through the motions of
+reality is that many athletes and coaches go through the motions of

 playing their sport and never achieve their goals.
-Maybe they are putting
+They are putting

-they do not believe they can be the player they want to be.
+energy into the wrong sport.
+They do not think they deserve to win.
+They do not believe they can be the player they want to be.
 The good news is

 that whatever the reason for lack of desire, the quality can be successfully